 Counseling Degrees & Licenses in North Carolina

 Counseling degree graduates will find the best job prospects if they attend a counseling degree master’s program from an accredited program and/or institution.
 The standard for accrediting all types of counseling education programs within institutions is the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-CACREP accredits programs in the fields of addiction counseling, career counseling, clinical mental health counseling, marriage, couple, and family counseling, school counseling, and student affairs and college counseling.
+CACREP accredits schools in the fields of addiction counseling, career counseling, clinical mental health counseling, marriage, couple, and family counseling, school counseling, and student affairs and college counseling.

 Working as a counselor in North Carolina meets a dire need for improved access to mental health services.
 According to NAMI NC, or the National Alliance for Mental Health in North Carolina, the state has experienced years of substantial cuts in state funding for mental health services.
 NAMI NC is working to secure funding for long-term goals of improving the mental health of the state’s prison population, as well as helping youthful offenders get their lives back on track.